jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/api_and_use_cases/api_and_use_cases.md

 ![RPC replace-config-with-operational](../api_and_use_cases/drawing/UNM/RPC_replace-config-with-operational.png)

 #### Example
-There is no RPC input and PRC output contains result of operation.
+There is no RPC input and RPC output contains result of operation.

 RPC request:
 ```